xiangivyli/data-science-portfolio/BT Customer Churn Prediction/README.md

 <a id = "ch1"></a>
 ## Chapter 1 Project Overview
 The event is that Dig Data cooperated with BT Group to provide an opportunity to experience the "real world" business problem.
+Logistic regression is popular in business environment as there are many binary values (is spam email or not, cancel contract or not, promotion or not and so on).
+In this project, I am going to use logistic regression model to predict customer churn and identify the key features.

 ### Background Information
 BT group is investigating why some customers stop using BT services (churn), including: